biuh-dt/labs/README.md

 # Bioinfo Lab

-<b>Intro</b>: "Bioinfo Lab" is an online virtual laboratory developed to support training and experimental work in bioinformatics.
+<b>Intro</b>: "Bioinfo Lab" is an online virtual laboratory developed to support training and collaborative research in bioinformatics.

 | Info | Coordinator |
 |:---------|:---------|